joshnuss/sveltekit-saas/README.md

 Code examples from the video course [Build a SaaS with SvelteKit](https://joshuanussbaum.podia.com/build-a-saas-with-sveltekit)
 ## Setup environment

+## Features

+- Authentication with Auth.js
+- Database with Prisma
+- Plans & pricing page
+- Payments with Stripe Checkout
+- Syncing Stripe webhook events with account

+## Setup

 Start by copying the example environment:

 ```sh
 cp .env.example .env
 ```

-Then, customize the `.env` file.
+Then customize the `.env` file.
 You'll need to provide values for:

+- `DATABASE_URL`: The url to you database.
 - `AUTH_SECRET`: The secret Auth.js uses.
 Can be generated using `openssl rand -base64 32`
 - `GITHUB_ID`: The id of your GitHub OAuth client.
 - `GITHUB_SECRET`: The secret of your GitHub OAuth client.
 - `SECRET_STRIPE_KEY`: Your Stripe API secret key.
 - `STRIPE_WEBHOOK_SECRET`: Your Stripe secret for webhooks.

-## Setup

-Install packages:
+Install all packages:

 ```sh
 pnpm install